bennorth/countdown-numbers-solver/write-up/index.md

 ## Future work

 It’s possible to have two cards with the same number.
-This solver will get duplicated solutions if duplicated numbers on cards; fix this.
+This solver can produce duplicated solutions if duplicated numbers on cards; fix this.

 Produce something even if we can’t get target exactly.